 Unfortunately, it is not a hot market for everyone in tech.
-Juniors - people with little to no professional experience - are struggling to find positions.
+People with little to no professional experience - also referred to as entry-level engineers or juniors - are struggling to find positions.

-The compensation for juniors has not increased during this tech hiring frenzy across most of tech.
+The compensation for less experienced people has not increased during this tech hiring frenzy across most of tech.
 This is confirmed through both anecdotal sources, and the compensation data from Djinni - the largest tech marketplace in Ukraine - shows the same:

-Teams and companies will have to find ways to hire and onboard more juniors.
+Teams and companies will have to find ways to hire and onboard more entry-level engineers.
 If you’re a hiring manager, I suggest biting the bullet and starting to hire and onboard people with little experience.
 An engineering director at a full-remote startup shared:

 We hire less experienced engineers with high potential.
 We onboard with lots of pair programming sessions, and ensure communication is seamless.
 Remote onboarding and supporting those people is something we’ve been learning to do well for years, as we’ve been full-remote before COVID.

-My advice for juniors on the market - people with less than a few years' industry experience - is this:
+My advice for engineers with less experience on the market - those with less than a few years of industry behind their back - is this:

 - Join a support group if you don't have one in your network already.
 Look for new grad Discord channels or communities with low fees like Scrimba and other, similar ones.
 It's easier to figure out what works, and what doesn't, and get motivation as part of a group.